UNEP/air-pollution-action-note/design/README.md

 [IMAGE OF THE BLOCKS]

 Every data point has an annotation, and you can interact with it through your keyboard, click, or hover —depending on the device and technology you use.
-The legends allow you to filter the view based on the specific groupings it represents, if you hover or click or tab to the .
+You can filter the view if you hover or click or tab on the legend, to isolate the specific groupings it represents: select the dark purple in the current state cartogram to see countries with higher levels of exposure, or the blue in the policy actions tile grid map to see who's met the most targets.

+We've tried to keep the interaction to a minimum and as effortless as possible.

+Like anatomy?
 The insides 🔪🧠🫀🫁😱 of our cartogram component look like this.

 ````svelte
 <div class="countries"